 Who needs YouTube cat videos when you can look at beautifully creepy cats like these?

 Contemporary Colombia Street Art – Bringing Colour and Hope to Low Income Neighbourhoods

 Some artists are very active within the community and have partnered with local businesses.
 These businesses are helping to realise the artists’ dreams of touching the lives of the less fortunate through their art.
 The first step towards that dream involves beautifying those communities with murals that span many buildings.
 When viewed from a focal point, those paintings come together to create a master mural.

 After beautifying, the aim is to get youth involved in the street art scene.
 The idea being that giving people in these low-income areas opportunities will give them the chance at a brighter future.
 And keep them away from other, possibly destructive pastimes.

-All in all, the street art scene in Colombia is pretty freaking amazing.
+All in all, the contemporary Colombia street art scene is pretty freaking amazing.
 It really adds an overall positive vibe to the atmosphere of the place.
 You could literally spend days walking around admiring the art.
 It’s also kind of exciting to walk along and wonder what will be painted on the next wall.

 If you’re interested in more Colombian adventures, check out my previous post, Contemporary Colombia and its Colourful Cities

 Find out more about the contemporary Colombia Street Art Scene at Street Art Colombia

 Go back to where it all started and follow the whole overland adventure from Nicaragua to Colombia and Colombia to Peru –

 Love and Volcanoes in Nicaragua